lw8192/Red-Team-Dev/C/Kernel_Programming.md

 Paged vs non-paged memory, page tables

 Interrupts

+IRQL - determines what kernel support routine a driver can call.
+Can drastically affect exploitation.

 ## Kernel Programming Setup
 Driver signing: needs to be signed so driver loads.
 Can turn on test signing for dev purposes.